 \subsection{Related Literature}

-The seminal work of \citet{arrow1963uncertainty} considers a one-period insurance model without the counterparty default and background risk, and it shows that the optimal contract is a deductible insurance for a utility-maximizing buyer under the expected-value premium principle.
-A significant body of the literature on optimal insurance (or reinsurance) aims to extend Arrow's model by exploring different optimization criteria or premium principles (see, e.g., \citet{bernard2015optimal} for rank-dependent utility (RDU) and \citet{birghila2023optimal} for maximin expected utility; \citet{asimit2013optimal} for distortion premium principles); we refer to \citet{gollier2013economics} and \citet{cai2020optimal} for an overview of these studies.\footnote{Another direction is to extend \citet{arrow1963uncertainty} to (dynamic) continuous-time models.
-For this, see \citet{tan2020optimal}, \citet{guan2023dynamic}, \citet{jin2024optimal}, and the references therein.} This paper, on the other hand, incorporates the counterparty default risk and background risk into Arrow's model and studies the buyer's optimal insurance problem accordingly.
+The seminal work of \citet{arrow1963uncertainty} considers a one-period insurance model without the counterparty default and background risk, and it shows that the optimal contract is a deductible insurance for a utility-maximizing insured under the expected-value premium principle.
+A significant body of the literature on optimal (re)insurance aims to extend Arrow's model by exploring different optimization criteria or premium principles (see, e.g., \citet{bernard2015optimal} for rank-dependent utility (RDU) and \citet{birghila2023optimal} for maximin expected utility; \citet{asimit2013optimal} for distortion premium principles); we refer to \citet{gollier2013economics} and \citet{cai2020optimal} for an overview of the research on optimal (re)insurance.
+This paper, on the other hand, incorporates the counterparty default risk and background risk into Arrow's model and studies the insurer's optimal reinsurance problem accordingly.
 As such, we focus on reviewing related works that consider default or background risk.